Tax basis determines the profit or loss from selling an asset.

 You paid $120,000 for a house and paid an additional $10,000 to renovate the bathroom.
 The $10,000 is added to the tax basis of $120,000 to yield an adjusted basis of $130,000.
 So if you later sell the house for $160,000, then your net income will be $30,000 minus the brokerage commission you paid to sell your house.
 You can also depreciate your house over 27.5 years.
 However, because land cannot be depreciated, only the fair market value of the house itself can be depreciated, not the land.
 However, the total depreciation claimed for the property must be subtracted, adjusting its basis downward, which will increase the amount subject to tax when the property is sold.

 Since many assets have a lifetime greater than 1 year, tax law permits individuals or businesses to depreciate such assets over a duration, allowing them to deduct a certain percentage of the property each year until the full cost of the property is deducted.
 IRC §167

-However, if the asset is disposed of before it is fully depreciated, then the taxpayer will have to either report taxable income or take a loss on the property, which will depend on the difference between the sale price and the tax basis of the property at the time of the sale.
-If the sale price is greater than the tax basis, then there is a net taxable income that must be reported.
+However, if the asset is disposed of before it is fully depreciated, then the taxpayer must either report taxable income or take a loss on the property, which will depend on the difference between the sale price and the tax basis of the property at the time of the sale.
+If the sale price exceeds the tax basis, then the net taxable income must be reported.
 The income may be taxed as a capital gain or as depreciation recapture, or a combination thereof.
 If the sale price is less than the tax basis, then the business can subtract that loss from its income.
 As property is depreciated, its tax basis is decreased annually by the amount of the tax deduction taken on the property.
 So if the property is fully depreciated, then its tax basis is zero.

 Transferred Basis of Gratuitous Transfers